The Definitive Ranking of 2019 Formula 1 Ticket Prices

 • Comparing the price of a 3-day General Admission tickets vs the average monthly wage in each race location, the cheapest race for locals is in Japan where it costs just 2.4% of the average monthly wage to purchase a weekend ticket.
 At the other end of the scale, the average resident in Baku will spend over 50% of their monthly wage on a race ticket.
 Affordability for locals is also a significant issue in other emerging markets that Formula 1 visits, notably Mexico and Brazil.

-3-day General Admission tickets
+3-day General Admission Tickets

 General Admission (or roaming) tickets provide access to the venue but no reserved seat.
 As there is no traditional General Admission offer in Mexico, Bahrain or Brazil, we have used the prices of the cheapest 3-day grandstand ticket instead for these races.